Eric Geller is a cybersecurity reporter at POLITICO, where he covers the federal government’s cyber defense activities.

 Eric began his journalism career in October 2014 at the Daily Dot, where he covered technology policy and served as an editor during the morning shift.
-He reported on a wide range of technology stories — including the debate over the FCC’s net neutrality rules and the passage of hotly contested bills like the USA Freedom Act and the Cybersecurity Information Sharing Act — but he increasingly focused on cybersecurity issues.
-He covered the Obama administration’s IT security policies in the wake of the Office of Personnel Management hack, the landmark 2015 U.S.–China agreement on commercial hacking and the high-profile encryption battle between Apple and the FBI after the San Bernardino, Calif. terrorist attack.
-At the height of the controversy, he interviewed then-FBI Director James Comey about his perspective on encryption.
+His reporting there increasingly focused on cybersecurity, from the Office of Personnel Management hack to the high-profile encryption battle between Apple and the Justice Department after the San Bernardino, Calif., terrorist attack.
+At the height of the encryption debate, he interviewed then-FBI Director James Comey about the bureau’s position on the issue.

 Eric grew up just outside of Washington, D.C., and graduated from Kenyon College in Gambier, Ohio, in 2014 with a degree in political science.
 When he isn’t writing about cybersecurity, he’s either reading the latest Star Wars novel or tweeting bad puns.